At a Glance

 Idaho State University Partnership

-Through a partnership with Idaho State University (ISU), students can obtain all four years of their Doctor of Pharmacy training without leaving the state.
-Pharmacy students at UAA will have on-site instructors for all components of the program.
-Lectures will be live in Anchorage and shared by videoconference with students in Idaho and vice versa.
-Clinical rotations will also be completed here in Alaska by our affiliated partners and ISU clinical faculty.
-Additionally, Anchorage students will have live interactions with students and faculty at Meridian and Pocatello, Idaho sites.
+Students attend class on UAA campus, earning a Doctor of Pharmacy degree (PharmD) without leaving the state.
+The on-site faculty and staff use state of the art technology to deliver a synchronous learning experience with live instruction between three equivalent campuses.
+Clinical rotations are completed in Alaska with affiliated partners and ISU clinical faculty.
+Additionally, Anchorage students have live interaction with students and faculty at Meridian and Pocatello, Idaho sites.
 This includes full participation in student organizations and community outreach programs, for which ISU is so well recognized.